 ** Fast Car.
 Drag racing fans already know about the yearly pilgrimage to whiff those nitro fumes and enjoy 7,000 pounds of deafening dragster horsepower at the National Hot Rod Association (NHRA) Gatornationals, but don’t miss a quick visit to see the Big Daddy.
 Racer “Big Daddy” Don Garlits’ Museum of Drag Racing and Classic Cars is south of Gainesville in Ocala, an easy jump from Interstate 75.
-What’s it like at the drag strip?
-I wrote about it here and here.

 ** Marjorie Kinnan Rawlings Historic State Park in Cross Creek.
 The Pulitzer Prize-winning author of The Yearling lived in this Cracker farmhouse for 25 years, stashing her booze in the closet during Prohibition and typing her manuscripts on the front porch.
 Stubbed-out cigs in the ashtray make it seem that she’s just stepped out to tend to her orange grove.
 Hungry for primo gator tail, cooter (turtle) and frog legs?
 Go to the Yearling Restaurant in Cross Creek.

 ** Springs and Rivers.
-On a sticky Florida midsummer day, take the proverbial flying leap into refreshing clear turquoise spring waters at Poe Springs, Blue Springs or Ginnie Springs or O’Leno State Park.
+On a sticky Florida midsummer day, take the proverbial flying leap into refreshing clear turquoise spring waters at Poe Springs, Blue Spring or Ginnie Springs or O’Leno State Park.
 For a bit more forward motion, laze down the Ichetucknee River in a giant inner tube.